topi314/LavaSrc/README.md

       countryCode: "US"
       searchLimit: 6
       #token: "your tidal token" # optional (in case you want to change the token & use your own)
-    saavn:
+    jiosaavn:
-      #apiUrl: "https://apilink.lavalink/api" # the api link used for accessing the saavn api (not recommended to use, use proxies)
+      #apiUrl: "https://apilink.lavalink/api" # the api link used for accessing the jiosaavn api (not recommended to use, use proxies)
       useLocalNetwork: false # whether to use the local network for accessing the deezer api or just rely on the proxies (keep it false if your server is not in India)
       proxies:
         - protocol: "http" # the protocol of the proxy (use http or https)